scalapb/ScalaPB/sbt-settings.md

     PB.javaConversions in PB.protobufConfig := true

+## Flat Packages

+You can request that ScalaPB will not append the protofile base name by adding:

+    PB.flatPackage in PB.protobufConfig := true

 ## Pulling a newer version of the Scala code generator

 The sbt-scalapb plugin is configured to use a specific version of the code